tuupola/hagl_pico_mipi/README.md

 # MIPI DCS HAL for HAGL Graphics Library

-HAL for HAGL graphics library for display drivers supporting the [MIPI Display Command Set](https://www.mipi.org/specifications/display-command-set).
+HAL for HAGL graphics library for display drivers supporting the [MIPI Display Command Set](https://www.mipi.org/specifications/display-command-set) standard.
 This covers most displays currently used by hobbyists.
 Tested with ST7789 (Pimoroni Pico Display Pack) and ILI9163.

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 ## Usage

 To use with a Raspberry Pi Pico SDK project you include this HAL and the [HAGL graphics library](https://github.com/tuupola/hagl) itself.
 For example applications see [Old School Demo Effects](https://github.com/tuupola/pico_effects) and [Graphics Speed Tests](https://github.com/tuupola/pico_effects).
+If in a hurry check a [video instead](https://vimeo.com/510236080).

 ```
 $ mkdir external